Stepainpy/prng/README.md

 # PRNG

 Collection of pseudorandom number generators.
+And including the uniform integer distribution.